YASSINE-AA/PyValo/README.md

 ### Prerequisites

-* Requests module to send GET requests to the official API
+* Requests module to send GET requests to the official API and the In-game API

 ```
 pip install requests #On Windows